How to buy the best built-in oven

 By Jane Darling

-A good oven should last you a decade or more, so you'll want to pick one that works for your cooking needs and won't date easily.
+A good oven should last you a decade or more, so you'll want to pick one that fits well with your cooking needs.

 Modern ovens can include a host of hi-tech features.
 But if you don't get the basics right, you could end up with one that's slow to heat up or cooks unevenly.

 Buying the best oven for you

-To help you get started, our interactive user tool will guide you through the main features to look out for when choosing a new oven.
+Use our interactive tool to guide you through the main features to look out for when choosing a new oven.